This guide covers all usage patterns for gtfs-sqljs, from basic setup to advanced features like GTFS Realtime and smart caching.

 // Get all active alerts

-const activeAlerts = gtfs.getAlerts({ activeOnly: true });
+const activeAlerts = await gtfs.getAlerts({ activeOnly: true });

 // Filter alerts by route

-const routeAlerts = gtfs.getAlerts({
+const routeAlerts = await gtfs.getAlerts({

 routeId: 'ROUTE_1',